Welcome to today's edition of the Rush 24-7 podcast.

 He will be the king of the opposition.

-Government is all right.
+Government is sovereign.

 You now fast forward to 2008 where there is no strong Republican leader on Capitol Hill.